Twenty-five-year-old Ahrens/Paschall Memorial Park is getting a Phase II facelift, this time for the tennis and basketball courts.

 In fall 2017, the Ahrens Park Foundation announced a $1 million multiphase, multiyear capital improvements project.
 Phase I, the largest of the projects, was completed in May 2018 with the installation of two new playgrounds considered “the biggest and best” made by Miracle Recreation Equipment Company.
 The $500,000-plus playground project included numerous accessibility features, as well as recycled rubber mulch for safety.

 This year the outdoor tennis and basketball courts are being resurfaced, with one of the tennis courts converted for pickleball which is growing in popularity.
+There will also be a rack full of used tennis rackets to the north end of the court.
 New tennis and pickleball nets and six Goalsetter® hoops have been added.
 The work is now completed and all of the courts are ready for use.

 “It’s been 25 years since the original courts were installed, so it was time to make these additional improvements in areas of high public use,” said Julie Gosselink, assistant treasurer of the Ahrens Park Foundation and CEO of the Claude W. and Dolly Ahrens Foundation (CDAF).